Groundwork horse: Everything you need to know with exercises to download

 Lunging for gymnastics

-Through the Lunging for gymnastics the horse can build up its back muscles and improve its mobility.
+By lunging for gymnastics, the horse can build up its back muscles. build up its back muscles and improve its mobility.
 In combination with cavaletti or trotting poles, the lunging work becomes even more varied and challenging.
 These exercises not only promote muscle strength, but also the horse's condition.
 The double lunge is an advanced variant that provides lateral aids as well as preparation for work under saddle.

 Work in hand